Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme.md

 ## Windows
 On Windows logman or PerfView can be used to collect traces.
 For more information please see https://github.com/dotnet/runtime/blob/master/docs/workflow/debugging/libraries/windows-instructions.md#traces

+We have provided the following convinience scripts for log collection using `logman`.

 1. Launch Powershell with administrator priviledges.
 2. To start capturing traces, invoke `iot_startlog.ps1`.
    1. Pass in the following required parameters: